 |Amana Income Investor Shares||AMANX||$43.15||$-0.69||▼||2.43%||▲||1.33%||$0.29000 QDI|

 Scroll right to see more. > >

 ¹ A Fund's 30-Day Yield is calculated by dividing the net investment income per share during the preceding 30 days by the net asset value per share on the last day of the period.
 The 30-Day Yield provides an estimate of a Fund's investment income rate, but may not equal the actual income distribution rate.
-Without the voluntary expense cap, the 30-Day Yield for Saturna Sustainable Bond Fund would have been 3.15%, Saturna Sustainable Equity Fund would have been 0.00%, Sextant Bond Income Fund would have been 2.05%, and Sextant Global High Income Fund would have been 4.14%, Sextant Short-Term Bond Fund would have been 0.48%.
+Without the voluntary expense cap, the 30-Day Yield for Saturna Sustainable Bond Fund would have been 3.15%, Saturna Sustainable Equity Fund would have been 0.00%, Sextant Bond Income Fund would have been 2.25%, Sextant Global High Income Fund would have been 4.14%, Sextant Short-Term Bond Fund would have been 0.48% .

 Performance data quoted represents past performance which is no guarantee of future results.
 Investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be higher or lower than performance data quoted.
-Standardized returns current to the most recent month-end can be obtained by visiting our Month-End Returns Page or by calling toll free 1-800-SATURNA.
+Standardized returns current to the most recent month-end can be obtained by visiting our Month-End Returns Page or by calling toll free 1-800-728-8762.
 Saturna Capital, the Funds' adviser, has absorbed, currently or in the past, certain Fund expenses, without which total returns would have been lower.

 A Few Words About Risk

 By diversifying its investments, each Fund seeks to reduce the risk of owning only a few securities.
 Diversification does not assure a profit or protect against a loss in a declining market.